openmediavault/openmediavault-docs/administration/users.rst

 Edit
 ^^^^

 The button to edit and modify membership.
-You only can modify one grup per time, and means or implicts that one or several users will be modified at time.
+You only can modify one group per time, and means or implicts that one or several users will be modified at time.

 Its basically the same form of the creation option, same rules apply.